Yuki Togashi

-Yuki Togashi (富樫 勇樹, Togashi Yūki) is a Japanese professional basketball player who currently plays for the Chiba Jets Funabashi of the B.League in Japan.
+Yuki Togashi (富樫 勇樹, Togashi Yūki) is a Japanese professional basketball player for the Chiba Jets Funabashi of the B.League in Japan.

 Early life

 Born in Shibata, Niigata, Togashi moved to the United States in 2009 where he attended Montrose Christian School in Rockville, Maryland.
 During his three-year career at Montrose, he played on the Mustangs' nationally ranked teams including the 2011 squad that captured the ESPN RISE National High School Invitational (NHSI) with a double-overtime victory against Oak Hill Academy.
 He graduated in 2012, and after not receiving any NCAA Division I scholarship offers, he returned to Japan.

 Professional career

 Japan

 In January 2013, Togashi signed with the Akita Northern Happinets of the bj league.
 In his debut game on 2 February 2013, he recorded 15 points, 11 assists, 3 rebounds and 3 steals in a win over the Toyama Grouses.
 He went on to play 30 games for the Happinets in the second half of the 2012–13 season, averaging 14.5 points, 6.2 assists, 2.9 rebounds and 1.2 steals in 37.2 minutes per game.

 Togashi re-joined the Akita Northern Happinets for the 2013–14 season where he managed his first full professional season.
 In 58 games, he averaged 16.3 points, 7.6 assists, 2.9 rebounds and 1.1 steals in 36.8 minutes per game.
 He subsequently became the youngest player to be named to the bj league's Best Five Team, and was named the MVP of the league's All-Star game, held in January 2014.